marcelacastano/Cryptobaras/README.md

 https://user-images.githubusercontent.com/78571802/154873863-e78323f3-f775-488e-bdd0-368490172596.mov

-We created a user-friendly interface to interact with the contract.
-Here's the [source code](Code/dapp/app.py) for our application.
+We created a [user-friendly interface](Code/dapp/app.py) to interact with the contract.
 In this web app, the user is able to:

 ```
 - Check Available CryptoBaras for minting